MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

 aligned with the :ref:`standard LFRic model application structure
 <section application structure>`.
 In such applications, fields are
-created and initialised during the initialisation phase and stored in the ``modeldb`` data structure.
-For a large model with many prognostic fields, :ref:`field collections <section field collection>` can be used to hold many fields.
+created and initialised during the initialisation phase and stored in the ``modeldb`` data structure either as fields or within :ref:`field collections <section field collection>`.

-In the time-step phase of the model, fields and field collections are extracted from ``modeldb`` and passed to science code through the argument list.
-Packaging fields in field collections is a useful way of keeping argument lists manageable when a procedure takes a large number of fields as arguments.
+In the time-step phase of the model, field collections and fields are extracted from ``modeldb`` and passed to science code through the argument list.

 The following figure expands on the figure found in the :ref:`application structure section <section application structure>`